The final day for the Oakland Athletics arrives ahead of next season's move away from the Bay

 Even in the opposing dugout, the thought of the A’s no longer being connected to Oakland was hard to grasp.
 Seattle manager Dan Wilson played in 109 career games against the A’s and while there was nostalgia when the Mariners visited Oakland earlier this month, the finality of the situation hit on Sunday.

 “To have an opportunity to play them for the last time as the Oakland A’s does feel different.
-It’s a little bit of history passing in a way,” Wilson said.
+It’s a little bit of history passing in a way,” said Wilson, who caught the first pitch from Henderson.
 “I think anybody that’s around the game can appreciate the history of the game and so when that begins to change, that changes something inside of you, too.”

 AP MLB: https://apnews.com/hub/mlb